 - 1 cup dry white wine

 - 1/4 teaspoon ground black pepper

 - Cut chicken into 8 pieces.
 Simone has an excellent tutorial in her book about cutting a whole chicken into parts.
 Season both sides with salt and the flesh side with pepper.
 Sear the skin side of the chicken for 4-5 minutes or until brown and crispy.

 - Flip chicken, add wine and thyme sprigs and roast in oven at 450 F for roughly 15 minutes.

-- Brown bacon in separate skillet until crisp.
-Pour off most of bacon grease (but don't throw it away, it goes great with other recipes!) and add apples and shallots.
+- Brown bacon in a separate skillet until crisp.
+Pour off most of bacon grease (but don’t throw it away, it goes great with other recipes!) and add apples and shallots.
 Saute for another 4-5 mins until apples begin to brown.

-- Add bacon, apple and shallot mixture to the chicken skillet and and roast for another 10-15 minutes or until the chicken reaches 165F internal temp at the widest part.
+- Add bacon, apple and shallot mixture to the chicken skillet and roast for another 10-15 minutes or until the chicken reaches 165F internal temp at the widest part.